open-cmuq/CountsFor/backend/README.md

 ### 1. Using the Frontend Upload Feature (Maintainer Access)

 * Maintainers can access a dedicated data upload interface via a specific URL path.
-This path is configured in the frontend environment using the `REACT_APP_UPLOAD_PATH` variable (e.g., `/manage-curriculum-data`).
+This path is configured in the frontend environment using the `REACT_APP_UPLOAD_PATH` variable.
 * On this page, maintainers can upload the source data files (Course ZIPs, Audit ZIPs, Enrollment Excel, Department CSV).
 * The frontend then sends these files to the backend API (specifically the `/upload/init-db/` endpoint), which triggers the appropriate extractor scripts (`backend/scripts/*_extractor.py`) and saves the resulting data to the database.

 ### 2. Using Python Modules (Manual)

 * Alternatively, data can be loaded directly by executing the database modules from the command line.
 This is typically done after resetting the database.
 * **Steps:**
   1. Ensure your virtual environment is activated (`source venv/bin/activate`).
   2. Navigate to the project's root directory (`GenEd-CMUQ`).
   3. Optionally, reset the database (clears all existing data):
      ```bash
      python -m backend.database.reset_db
      ```
   4. Load the data by running the `load_data` module.
 This script will likely look for data files in predefined locations (e.g., within the `data/` directory):
      ```bash
      python -m backend.database.load_data
      ```
   5. This executes the main logic within `backend/database/load_data.py`, which uses the extractor classes to parse data and populate the database tables.

 ---